Savings Strategies for Young Adults

 4 Beginner Investment Mistakes

-Do you have any advice for a teenager with a steady job who would like her savings to grow?
+Do you have any advice for a young adult with a steady job who would like her savings to grow?
 I have paid for my college education without taking out student loans.
 I contribute to an RRSP and I carefully keep track of all my income and expenses.
 I am not sure what to do with my savings.
 I set aside 10% of my income, but it is currently in a basic savings account because I don't know what to do with it.
 I was wondering what the best investment strategy would be for someone of my age.
 Any help you could give me would be great!